jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 technology.
 This is a good thing, as it ensures that others have a fair chance of changing the technology in question, should the large entity drive their use of the technology in some direction that does not benefit the users.
-For instance, users and other organzations have traditionally been able to either run their own browser versions or provided extensions that suit their needs better than the default system.
+For instance, users and other organizations have traditionally been able to either run their own browser versions or provided extensions that suit their needs better than the default system.